Value Score Poor Value

 The MGM Grand can be a little pricey, on weekends Fri & Sat nights hotel prices tend to be a little higher in Las Vegas than during the weekdays, check out vegas.com for special deals.

 This is very family friendly.
 I've had some friends stay here and they loved the family pool area.
 The kids were really happy with the pool, restaurants, and the rooms.
-We have always enjoyed the restaurants and the lion exhibit.
+We have always enjoyed the restaurants.

 Number of rooms: 5,034.